willasbery/comp34812/README.md

 # COMP34812 - Natural Language Understanding - Coursework

 This repository contains code and models for the COMP34812 NLU coursework, focusing on evidence detection.
-The project implements various machine learning approaches including traditional approaches like SVM and XGBoost, and other, transformer-based, models like T5, RoBERTa and DeBERTa.
+The project implements various machine learning approaches including traditional approaches like SVM and XGBoost, and other transformer-based models like T5, RoBERTa and DeBERTa.

 ## Repository Structure